TayvenP/tayvenp.github.io/_posts/09-09-25-CyberAwarenessWeek2.md

 ---

-## Step 5: In Public – Watch Out for Shoulder Surfing & Physical Device Security
+## Step 5: In Public - Watch Out for Shoulder Surfing & Physical Device Security

-Not all attacks are digital — sometimes people just watch you type.
+Not all attacks are digital, sometimes people just watch you type.

 **How to prevent it:**
 - In public, shield your screen or keyboard when entering credentials.